 Will I receive proof that I completed the class?

-A Certificate of Completion is handed to each parent once he or she has completed all classes and the course is paid in full.
+A Certificate of Completion is handed to each parent once he or she has completed the weekend course and the course is paid in full.

 Can One Heart, Two Homes be offered in offered in other teaching or counseling formats?